sta/websocket-sharp/README.md

 ws.Send (data);
 ```

-The `Send` method is overloaded.
+The `WebSocket.Send` method is overloaded.

 The types of `data` are `string`, `byte []` and `System.IO.FileInfo` class.

-In addition, the `Send (stream, length)` method exists, too.
+In addition, the `WebSocket.Send (stream, length)` method exists, too.

 These methods don't wait for the send to be complete.
 This means that these methods behave asynchronously.

-If you want to do something when the send is complete, you use any of some `Send (data, completed)` methods.
+If you do something when the send is complete, you use any of some `WebSocket.Send (data, completed)` methods.

 #### Step 6 ####